fabriziosalmi/alma/docs/INDEX.md

 **Happy Reading! 📚**

-**Infrastructure as Conversation** - Complete documentation for the AI-CDN platform.
+**Infrastructure as Conversation** - Complete documentation for the ALMA platform.

 ## 📚 Table of Contents